MarcusCWD/GoWhereSG/readme.md

 User Stories | Acceptance Criteria(s)
 ------------ | -------------
-As a tourist, i want to have a search feature based on my interest so that i can visit places that i enjoy. | Filter function for area of interest
+As a tourist, i want to have a search feature based on my interest so that i can visit places that i enjoy. | Filter function for area of interest.
-As a tourist, i do not want to be hindered by bad weather while doing outdoor activities so that i can have the best local experience. | Feature that can allow users to see the weathe forecast on the map.
+As a tourist, i do not want to be hindered by bad weather while doing outdoor activities so that i can have the best local experience. | Feature that can allow users to see the weather forecast on the map.
-As a tourist, i want to know how to travel towards my place of intrest so that i do not get lost and waste time. | A route feature that helps user navigate their way
+As a tourist, i want to know how to travel towards my place of intrest so that i do not get lost and waste time. | A route feature that helps user navigate their way.

 ### **Scope**